FreemanTheMaverick/Orbaplaw/README.md

 ### <a id="pd"></a> d->π* weak interaction accelerating palladium-catalyzed cross-coupling aryldifluoromethylation
 In 2022, Choi *et al.* realized palladium-catalyzed aryldifluoromethylation of aryl halides with aryldifluoromethyl trimethylsilanes.[^pd]
 It is found that this catalyzed reaction is orders of magnitude faster than similar reactions of analogous trifluoromethyl complexes.
-The authors attributes this high reaction rate to the d(Pd)->π*(phenyl) weak interaction in the transition state of the reductive elimination step, which lowers the barrier.
+The authors attribute this high reaction rate to the d(Pd)->π*(phenyl) weak interaction in the transition state of the reductive elimination step, which lowers the barrier.
 Now we use NFBO to verify this statement.

 ![Transition state of the reductive elimination step](doc/pd.png)